Climate Change Adaptation Strategies

 Climate Change Adaptation Initiative

-The Climate-Based Seed Transfer Project is underway.
-Over the next five to ten years it will transition British Columbia’s seed transfer system to a climate-based science, policy and decision support framework.
-In the future, the new seed transfer system will link with ecologically suitable species information to support tree species selection decisions.
+British Columbia’s seed transfer system is transitioning to a climate-based science, policy and decision support framework.
+The new seed transfer system will link with ecologically suitable species information to support tree species selection decisions.

 - Find out more about the Climate-Based Seed Transfer Project